 Did you know that new car incentives are 40% higher during one particular time of the year?
-Or that used car prices are more negotiable now than at any point in 2022?
 It’s amazing how much money you can save with a bit of knowledge that car dealers don’t want to share.
 At CarEdge, we strive to make car buying and ownership easier, less expensive, and simply a better experience.
-Helping the consumer save money is what drives us.
 In this guide, we’ll go over the best time of the year for buying a car.
-If you’re determined to spend less on your next set of wheels, we think you’ll find this information valuable.
+If you’re determined to spend less on your car, we think you’ll find this information valuable.

 The Best Time to Buy a Car Has Changed